Fishing Expeditions Depositions FAQ

-The first thing you must know about the discovery process called depositions are the types of questions that are allowed.
+The first thing you must know about the discovery process called depositions is the types of questions that are allowed.
 You must answer even the most irrelevant questions.
 And you must also answer compound, disjunctive, conjunctive, asked and answered, or even lack foundation, etc. These types of questions could be fishing expeditions where you are asked questions that don't even relate to the actual incident.

 The reasoning is that the question's answer may lead to other evidence or witnesses with information that is admissible during trial.
 So the other side can object and preserve it for trial, but you must answer whether you are the personal injury plaintiff or defendant.
 For example, in a car accident case, for example, you can still use unverified written discovery to impeach the character of your witness.

 What Can They Ask You?

 During civil discovery, fishing expeditions are allowed.
 But sometimes no response at all is ok.
 But this is when the Constitution or some privacy statute comes into play.
 Your attorney will tell you what to do.
 So the exceptions would be if the information is: